-The Wayfinding Signage area is closely related and interlinked with many other areas covered by the HCC Operational Requirements.
-When planning and delivering the Games, it is important that the OCOG considers the Games as a whole, and it is strongly advised to pay specific attention to the requirements for all related areas highlighted in the cross-reference matrix at the beginning of this document.
+The Wayfinding Signage area is closely related to and interlinked with many other areas covered by the HCC - Operational Requirements.
+When planning and delivering the Games, it is important to consider each area in the wider context of all related requirements highlighted in the cross-reference matrix on page 17 of this document.

-More information on how to deliver the requirements contained in this section is included in the Olympic Games Guide on Wayfinding Signage.
+More information on the topics covered in this section is available in the Olympic Games Guide on Wayfinding Signage, the IOC Protocol Guide and any cross-referenced documents listed within those guides.

-In order to deliver the Wayfinding Signage requirements in line with the introduction above and in accordance with the HCC Principles, the following shall be implemented by the OCOG within the milestones and other timelines set out in the Games Delivery Plan:
+In order to deliver the Wayfinding Signage requirements in line with the introduction above and in accordance with the HCC - Principles, the following shall be implemented by the OCOG within the milestones and other timelines set out in the Games Delivery Plan (GDP):